auycro/curly-octo-sniffle-coding/Day01/README.md

     and amount < 0
 ```
 The above sql's running time is ......
 (I didn't wait until it finished)
+I tried this again and wait until it finished 01:04:04.

 Let's take a look at records number.